Shanxi: Opera

+Shanxi Opera (晋剧 Jinju) is the local form of Chinese opera.
+It was popularized during the late Qing dynasty, with the help of the then-ubiquitous Shanxi merchants who were active across parts of China.
+Also called Zhonglu Bangzi (中路梆子), it is a type of bangzi opera (梆子), a group of operas generally distinguished by their use of wooden clappers for rhythm and by a more energetic singing style; Shanxi opera is also complemented by quzi (曲子), a blanket term for more melodic styles from further south.
+Puzhou Opera (蒲剧 Puju), from southern Shanxi, is a more ancient type of bangzi that makes use of very wide linear intervals.

 Cuisine

 Shanxi cuisine is most well known for its extensive use of vinegar as a condiment, as well as for a huge variety of noodle dishes, particularly knife-cut noodles or daoxiao mian (刀削面), which are served with a range of sauces.
 A dish originating from Taiyuan, the provincial capital, is Taiyuan Tounao (太原头脑 (Taiyuan Head)).
 It is a breakfast dish; a porridge-like stew made with mutton, Chinese yam (山药), lotus roots, astragalus membranaceus (黄芪 (membranous milk vetch)), tuber onions, and yellow cooking wine for additional aroma.
 It can be enjoyed by dipping pieces of unleavened flatbread into the soup, and is reputed to have medicinal properties.
 Pingyao is famous for its unique salt beef, while the areas around Wutai Shan are known for wild mushrooms.
 The most popular local spirit is fenjiu, a "light fragrance" variety of baijiu that is generally sweeter than other northern Chinese spirits.